Event Recap: Farm to Pasta

 About Sustainable Wheat Farming

-Red Tail Grains practices organic farming, so they use no pesticides, herbicides, and fungicides, whereas in conventional grain farming, these chemicals are used frequently to control biological issues in the field.
-While effective at controlling weeds, they can do damage to more than just the intended target.
-A commonly used herbicide in conventional wheat farming is glyphosate, which has been linked in studies to cause various health issues in mammals, including inflammation.
+Red Tail Grains practices organic farming, so they don’t use pesticides, herbicides, and fungicides, whereas in conventional grain farming, these chemicals are used frequently to control biological issues in the field.
+While effective at controlling weeds, these sprays can do damage to more than just the intended target.
+A commonly used herbicide in conventional wheat farming is glyphosate (the active ingredient in Round Up), which has been linked in studies to cause various health issues in mammals, including inflammation.

 In grain farming, glyphosate isn’t just used to control weeds; it’s also frequently used as a harvesting tool.
 To harvest wheat, it’s ideal to let it dry in the field beforehand.
 But waiting for it to dry naturally comes with risk: if there’s a lot of rain, it can cause damage to the crop before it’s finished drying.
 Some grain farmers spray glyphosate on their grain crops to artificially “dry” it quickly by killing the plant right before they harvest.
 While this can be effective for avoiding crop damage due to weather, it increases the chance of glyphosate residue on the final product.